FmartinP99/BattaBot/README.md

 ## Features:

 - Reminder function.
-These reminders are stored inside the database.
+These reminders are stored in the database.
 - Audio playing from the computer.
 (Currently MP3 only).
 - Optional real-time websocket communication.
 (More will be added in the future).
 - TraceMoe search.